 When a bridge is being designed the community and local authorities are also heavily involved in providing feedback and making sure the design meets local legal requirements.
 In the design of smaller private bridges, not all of these steps may be necessary.

 Once the site location has been selected and evaluated, a structural engineer begins the design phase of the bridge.
 The structural engineer will use the data gathered from the site evaluation to assist in making design decisions.
 They will run a load analysis to calculate the expected maximum load the bridge will need to support.
 Loads that are considered during this analysis include pedestrians, vehicles, and wind.
 The structural engineer will need to use the design factors to help select the ideal material needed to minimize cost while maximizing strength and durability.
 The most popular materials used when designing a bridge are concrete and steel, but in some cases composite or wood materials are used.
 Here at Areté we use Fiber Reinforced Polymer to design small bridges for trails and other private needs.
 The engineer will then take the identified maximum load and selected material and run calculations using either mathematical equations or a computer simulation to determine the optimal shape and dimensions of the bridge.
 Lastly, the engineer will consider the design of safety features such as guardrails, lighting, and emergency exits.
 This is an iterative process that requires the engineer to pay close attention to details during the design to ensure it accomplishes the primary functions.

 Looking For Expert Bridge Engineers?

-Areté Engineers are experts in bridge engineering.
+Areté Engineers is a structural engineering firm located in the Blue Ridge Mountains of North Carolina and we are experts in bridge engineering.
 We inspect and make recommendations to state, local, and federal entities about bridges of every size and type.
-Also, Areté Structures division designs and builds fiberglass bridges (generally of the truss type).
-If you’re interested in learning more about Areté Engineers and what they do, you can explore more here or reach out here.
+We provide bridge engineering services for DOT, municipal, and private clients.
+If you’re interested in learning more about Areté Engineers and what we do, you can visit our website or contact us.